Philip Johnson: Politics and journalism

 In December 1934, Johnson abruptly left the Museum of Modern Art and began pursuing a career in journalism and politics.
 He first became a supporter of Huey Long, the populist governor of Louisiana.
-After Long was assassinated in 1935, Johnson became a correspondent for "Social Justice", the newspaper of the radical-populist and anti-Semitic Father Charles Coughlin.
+He tried and failed to recruit Long to join the National Party, which he founded.
+Johnson unsuccessfully ran for representative of New London in the Connecticut state legislature.
+After Long was assassinated in 1935, Johnson became a correspondent for Social Justice, the newspaper of the radical-populist and anti-Semitic Father Charles Coughlin.
 Johnson traveled to Germany and Poland as a correspondent, where he wrote admiringly about the Nazis.

-In "Social Justice", Johnson expressed, as The New York Times later reported, "more than passing admiration for Hitler".
+In Social Justice, Johnson expressed, as The New York Times later reported, "more than passing admiration for Hitler".
 In the summer of 1932 Johnson attended one of the Nuremberg Rallies in Germany and saw Hitler for the first time.
 Years later he would describe the event to his biographer, Franz Schulze: "You simply could not fail to be caught up in the excitement of it, by the marching songs, by the crescendo and climax of the whole thing, as Hitler came on at last to harangue the crowd".
 He told of being thrilled at the sight of "all those blond boys in black leather" marching past the Führer.
 Sponsored by the German government, he traveled on a press tour which covered the invasion of Poland in 1939.
 Schulze dismissed these early political activities as inconsequential, concluding they merited "little more substantial attention than they have gained" and his politics "were driven as much by an unconquerable esthetic impulse as by fascist philosophy or playboy adventurism".